pybel/pybel-notebooks/README.md

 This directory contains notebooks related to the generation of BEL resources (namespaces, annotations, and knowledge assemblies)

-1. Rebuilding the HGNC Gene Symbol Namespace
-2. Building the HGNC Gene Family Namespace
-3. Building the dbSNP Namespace
+1. Building the dbSNP Namespace
-4. Parsing the JSON Graph Interchange Format from CBN
+2. Parsing the JSON Graph Interchange Format from CBN

 ## Root Directory